ANALYSIS: Questions remain following polygamy sentencing - Cranbrook Daily Townsman

 Whether that’s the case remains to be seen.

 When Wilson was appointed in as special prosecutor in 2012, his mandate also included investigating allegations of sexual interference, sexual assault, invitation to sexual touching and other related crimes allegedly relating to fundamentalist Mormons in Bountiful.
-It was amended two weeks later to include polygamy, which was eventually approved, but not the first set of allegations.
+It was amended two weeks later to include polygamy — the charge which was eventually approved, but not the first set of allegations.

 Why that was the case is unknown, but, as always, the burden is on the Crown to prove a person charged with an crime is guilty beyond a reasonable doubt.